Safety culture: History

-"That assembly of characteristics and attitudes in organizations and individuals which establishes that, as an overriding priority, nuclear plant safety issues receive the attention warranted by their significance."

 Since then, a number of definitions of safety culture have been published.
 The U.K. Health and Safety Commission developed one of the most commonly used definitions of safety culture:

 "The product of individual and group values, attitudes, perceptions, competencies, and patterns of behaviour that determine the commitment to, and the style and proficiency of, an organisation’s health and safety management".

 "Organisations with a positive safety culture are characterized by communications founded on mutual trust, by shared perceptions of the importance of safety and by confidence in the efficacy of preventive measures."

 The Cullen Report into the Ladbroke Grove rail crash saw safety culture as "the way we typically do things around here"; this would imply that every organisation has a safety culture – just some a better one than others.
 The concept of 'safety culture' originally arose in connection with major organisational accidents, where it provides a crucial insight into how multiple organisational barriers against such accidents can be simultaneously ineffective: "With each disaster that occurs our knowledge of the factors which make organisations vulnerable to failures has grown.
 It has become clear that such vulnerability does not originate from just ‘human error’, chance environmental factors or technological failures alone.
 Rather, it is the ingrained organisational policies and standards which have repeatedly been shown to predate the catastrophe."